signalogic/SigSRF_SDK/README.md

 <a name="ASRInstallNotes"></a>
 ### ASR Install Notes

-To install the ASR version of the SDK, first follow the instructions in [Install Notes](#user-content-installnotes), above, and then in [Running the Install Script](#user-content-runningtheinstallscript), below.
+To run the ASR version of the SigSRF + EdgeStream SDK, you can download and run a Docker container (see [Docker Containers](#user-content-installnotesdockercontainer) above) or install the ASR-specific RAR package.
+To install the RAR package, first follow the instructions in [Install Notes](#user-content-installnotes), above, and then in [Running the Install Script](#user-content-runningtheinstallscript), below.
 The install procedure is the same as the standard SDK version, except you should choose item "2) Install EdgeStream and SigSRF Software with ASR Option" instead of item 1).

-Here are some additional notes:
+For RAR package installation, here are some additional notes:

     -downloading the ASR .rar files takes longer as the .rar size is  substantially larger.
 Also the install itself takes a little longer